Static impurity in a mesoscopic system of SU($N$) fermionic matter-waves

-In this paper, we show that the underlying physics of SU($N$) matter-waves flowing through a barrier is characterized by the interplay between its strength and the particle interaction, with the number of components setting a further dimension in the parameter space of the problem.
-Specifically, the influence of the single localized impurity, its enhancement or screening, strongly hinges on this contention as evidenced by our study of the spatial density.
-Remarkably, we also find a non-monotonic behaviour of the current amplitude for fixed impurity strength with increasing interaction, which reflects the competition between the single-particle quantum dynamics, and collective effects implied by the ring droplet formation in conjunction with the quantum phase fluctuations arising from the particles' strong interaction.
-In our analysis, we employ a combination of numerical methods (exact diagonalization) and analytical techniques (Bethe ansatz) when applicable.
+In this paper, we show that the underlying physics of SU($N$) matter-waves flowing through a barrier is characterized by the interplay between its strength and the particle's interaction, with unique features arising from the $N$-component fermionic particles.
+Specifically: {\it i)} we find a distinctive response of the system to the presence of the impurity with an SU($N$)-dependent energy gap formation mechanism. {\it ii)} we demonstrate that impurity screening results from the competition between an effective single-particle behavior (combined effect of interaction and impurity) and the unavoidable collective phenomenon implied by the formation of the aforementioned ring droplet; {\it iii)} the impurity screening displays a marked dependence on the effective magnetic field through the particle density.
+To support the above statements we analyze the energy spectrum of the system, particle's density and persistent current that we study through a combination of numerical methods (exact diagonalization) and analytical techniques (Bethe ansatz) when applicable.
+Discussions on the physical implications of our findings are drawn in the conclusions.

 {\textit{SU(N) fermionic matter-wave currents} --} Consider $N_{p}$ strongly interacting $N$-component fermions of mass $m$ residing on a mesoscopic one-dimensional ring-shaped optical lattice composed of $N_{s}$ sites threaded by an effective magnetic flux $\phi$.
 The ring contains an impurity in the form of a localized potential barrier, breaking the discrete translational invariance.
 Such a scenario can be modeled through the multi-component Fermi-Hubbard Hamiltonian~\cite{cazalilla2014ultracold,capponi2016phases}